kkrruumm/void-install-script/README.md

 --Option to install nftables with a default firewall config --Various security related modules

--Option to choose between grub, efistub, and experimental UKI support
+-Option to choose between grub and UKI to boot the system

 -Option to encrypt installation disk
---With UKI setup, encryption will encrypt both /boot and / using luks2 --With efistup setup, encryption will encrypt / using luks2 --With grub setup, encryption will encrypt both /boot and / using luks1
+--With UKI setup, encryption will encrypt both /boot and / using luks2 --With grub setup, encryption will encrypt both /boot and / using luks1

 -Option to pre-install and pre-configure the following: